Join Our Mailing List

 Can I nominate my own work for consideration?

 Self-nomination is encouraged!
-To nominate your own work for consideration, follow the procedures on the AMS Award Nominations form.
+To nominate your own work for consideration, follow the procedures on the AMS award nominations form.

 Past Recipients